 The most common services include: power points or wall outlets, light fixtures and switches, and of course all of the media (telephone, television, Internet, etc.) There are some high-end features today such as home theater

-Never use contractor grade track or recessed lighting in a traditional room.
+Never use contractor-grade track or recessed lighting in a traditional room.
 In addition, overhead lights may work well in small areas like entryways but they may not be appropriate for larger rooms.
-Always have several types of light source and always use a mix of task, ambient and accent lighting.
+Always have several types of light sources and always use a mix of task, ambient, and accent lighting.

 Always use dimmers, and in fact, a dimmer should be added to every light in your new home.
 Adjusting light can add instant ambiance.
 Avoid anything too fluorescent.
 Clean, crisp white light always works better.
-Make sure to choose the ideal lampshades for table lamps and floor lamps.
-Always use a combination of floor lamps, table lamp, wall sconces and overhead fixtures.
+Make sure to choose the ideal lamp shades for table lamps and floor lamps.
+Always use a combination of floor lamps, table lamps, wall sconces, and overhead fixtures.
 Just try to mix it up!
-Be sure to use a mix of task, ambient and accent lighting in every room.
+Be sure to use a mix of task, ambient, and accent lighting in every room.
 And, light bulbs are really important!

 Ur eyes require good lighting for tasks.

-Think of the lighting in your new home as decorative accessories. for more usefil HousePlan 101 ideas, please visit the blog at www.theplancollection.com.
+Think of the lighting in your new home as decorative accessories. for more useful HousePlan 101 ideas, please visit the blog at www.theplancollection.com.